compass Explore next steps to improve your mental health. Get help for relationship issues

 It can be truly difficult to form a meaningful relationship when someone has bipolar disorder I or II.
 Dating someone with bipolar disorder could mean they constantly second-guess their decisions about being in the relationship.

+Bipolar has been synonymous with someone reacting angrily to something, and that’s not necessarily accurate.
 Bipolar disorder has been popularized in modern culture to be used as an insult against those who are often justifiably angry.

-A bipolar diagnosis is not your girlfriend or boyfriend having mood swings.
+Bipolar disorder is a neurochemical condition that causes episodic mood swings.
 Just because your partner is angry or depressed doesn’t mean they have bipolar.
 They could be affected by their poor communication skills (or yours), past trauma, or something else unknown.
-Don’t gaslight them by dismissing their feelings—and don’t accuse them of having a mental illness if you don’t know.
-It’s highly inflammatory.
+Don’t gaslight them by dismissing their feelings—and avoid accusing them of having a mental illness if you don’t know.

 • Medical writer